What closing costs should you expect?

-There are certain typical costs related to closing the sale of a house.
-These costs are often divided between the buyer and seller, as spelled out in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Texas to help guide you through the transaction.
+There are certain standard expenses linked to closing the sale of a house.
+These expenses are usually split between the buyer and seller, as noted in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in Texas to help guide you through your deal.

 • Points (optional)